-These translations consider centrality of actors and nature of links among them.
+These translations consider the centrality of actors and the nature of the links among them.
 In this sense they represent an ”assemblage” process of agency dissemination.
-These overarching urban assemblage networks are: management, verification, consulting, administration, planning, construction, regulation, control, finances, implementation and social aspect networks.
-They encompass significant number of humans and non-humans, their actions, agencies and forces.
-They all have a figuration in Savamala, which allows outlining and tracing the distribution of any political, economic and cultural repercussions among them.
+These overarching urban assemblage networks are: management, verification, consultation, administration, planning, construction, regulation, control, finances, implementation and social aspect networks.
+They encompass a significant number of humans and non-humans, their actions, agencies and forces.
+They all have a figuration in Savamala, which allows the outlining and tracing of the distribution of any political, economic and cultural repercussions among them.

-As a result, the full congregation of urban assemblage networks in Savamala reveals different order of things/actors.
-From Latour’s perspective of how the social may be reassembled, there is certain redistribution of decision-making layers on the mentioned case study (?):
+As a result, the full congregation of urban assemblage networks in Savamala reveals different orders of things/actors.
+From Latour’s perspective on how the social may be reassembled, there is a certain redistribution of the decision-making layers in this case study (?):

 ”localize the global” (governance)

-Interestingly, the main agents of setting up the real environment of new transitional circumstances (neoliberal market, democratization of social realm) in Sava- mala, do not originate locally, but come from either powerful international investors/investment funds intervening in the real-estate or from international for- mal/informal organizations and NGOs engaged in, popularly known as, bottom-up activities.
-The engagement of these actors, even though it is different in its actualization (real-estate and bottom-up) is actually effectuated through the same networks of conduct: financial, managerial and implementation.
-In reality, these actors also act as a supreme decision-making bodies, as a type of top-down authority instating the issue of the network of influence as the important question in the local context.
+Interestingly, the main agents in setting up the real environment of the new transitional circumstances (the neoliberal market, democratization of the social realm) in Savamala, do not originate locally, but come from either powerful international investors/investment funds intervening in the real-estate or from international formal/informal organizations and NGOs engaged in what is popularly known as bottom-up activities.
+The engagement of these actors, even though different in its actualization (real-estate and bottom-up) is in fact effectuated through the same networks of conduct: financial, managerial and implementation.
+In reality, these actors also act as supreme decision-making bodies, as a type of top-down authority instating the issue of the network of influence as the important question in the local context.

 ”re-distribute the local” (operationalization)

-Recognized top-down urban planning actors are active in planning, regulatory, and consulting urban assemblage networks.
-Instead of instating urban strategies and distributing tactical operations and interventions in urban space; the pillars of urban regulatory framework in Serbia, in the case of Savamala and the Sava waterfront took completely subordinate position and acted as an executive body of private interests defined elsewhere.
+Recognized top-down urban planning actors are active in the planning, regulatory, and consulting urban assemblage networks.
+Instead of instating urban strategies and distributing tactical operations and interventions in urban space, the pillars of urban regulatory framework in Serbia, in the case of Savamala and the Sava waterfront, took a completely subordinate position and acted as an executive body of private interests defined elsewhere.

 ”connecting sites” (actualization)

-Finally, what happens on site in Savamala is fragmentation of spaces at different levels.
-This far-end decision making is actualized in terms of Belgrade Waterfront construction activities (assemblage network) or it is the local administration of projects, events, and activities prepared away and unaware of citizen opinions and needs (citizen interview).
+Finally, what happens on site in Savamala is the fragmentation of spaces at different levels.
+This far-end decision-making is actualized in terms of Belgrade Waterfront construction activities (assemblage network) or it is the local administration of projects, events, and activities prepared away from and unaware of citizen opinions and needs (citizen interview).
 In both cases (real-estate transformations and bottom-up

-activities), there are certain controversies raised from the amenability of urban assemblage net- works through the networks of influences (international-state/national-city/regional- local), or, in other words, directional subordination from top down.
+activities), there are certain controversies raised from the amenability of urban assemblage networks through the networks of influences (international-state/national-city/regional- local), or, in other words, directional subordination from top down.

-Urban assemblage networks, when approached in its totality, represent a processual construction of the Savamala neighbourhood through ANT lens.
-Namely, the combination of external networks (assemblages) and internal ones (nature of actors) holds in itself actualization of social relations of power, influence, class and capital rather than having it as a starting point.
-From this perspective, ANT analysis of Savamala neighbourhood contains answers to how and why certain urban development prospects of post-socialist neighbourhood have come into being.
+Urban assemblage networks, when approached in their totality, represent a processual construction of the Savamala neighbourhood through the ANT lens.
+Namely, the combination of external networks (assemblages) and internal ones (the nature of the actors) holds in itself the actualization of the social relations of power, influence, class and capital, rather than having that as a starting point.
+From this perspective, ANT analysis of the Savamala neighbourhood contains answers to how and why certain urban development prospects of this post-socialist neighbourhood have come into being.

 Urban Assemblage Map

-At the final stage of ANT analysis, the contribution of this research project is the translation of what have been perceived through 5-step ANT framework of Savamala urban complexity onto its visual map of ANT relations.
+At the final stage of ANT analysis, the contribution of this research project is the translation of what has been perceived through the 5-step ANT framework of Savamala urban complexity onto its visual map of ANT relations.